NLnetLabs/routinator/source/manual-page.rst

       A list of string each providing the URI for a proxy for outgoing RRDP connections.
 The proxies are tried in order for each request.
 HTTP and SOCKS5 proxies are supported.

+max-object-size
+      An integer value that provides a limit for the size of individual objects received via either rsync or RRDP to the given number of bytes.
+The default value if this option is not present is 20,000,000 (i.e., 20 MBytes).
+A value of 0 disables the limit.

 dirty
       A boolean value which, if true, specifies that unused files and